Gardener847/PCEM-SCSS-Methodology/README.md

 The following is a simple example of how to use the standard.
 You can also experiment more on them using https://www.sassmeister.com/.

 **In template file**

+Since this template will be widely used across several pages, if you want to include a specific element within this template for a specific use case, include that element definition within the implementation file, and set the default definer value to false in the interface file, since we wouldn't want the other classes inheriting the specific element.
 ```css
 %form {
   display: inline-block;